Ability of error correlations to improve the performance of variational quantum algorithms: Introduction

-We classically simulate the performance of QAOA under the fluctuator error models of Figs.~\ref{fig:error_model} and \ref{fig:error_model_spatial} for various problem instances, error probabilities, and error correlation strengths.
-Our main result is the observation of an \emph{increase} of the performance of QAOA (as measured by the AR) as a function of correlation strength at fixed spacetime-local marginalized error rates across all cases studied \footnote{There are two instances where a single exception occurs, but these exceptions can be alluded to incomplete optimization, as we show in the supplementary material.}.
-We analytically derive the effect of our fluctuators models on the AR to first order in the spacetime-local noise rate $p$.
+We classically simulate the performance of QAOA under the fluctuator error models of Figs.~\ref{fig:error_model} and~\ref{fig:error_model_spatial} for various problem instances, error probabilities $p$, and correlation strengths $\ka$.
+Our main results are the following.

+Our first result is the observation of an \emph{increase} of the performance of QAOA (as measured by the AR) as a function of the correlation strength $\ka$ at fixed spacetime-local marginalized error probabilities $p$ across all cases studied.
+We analytically derive the effect of our fluctuator models on the AR to first order in the spacetime-local error probability $p$.
 Using this linear order theory, we show the increase in AR with correlation strength is explained by a counting argument, stating that a correlated error can happen in fewer ways than an uncorrelated error.
 Although a single, strongly correlated error can have a stronger effect on the output state than a single error happening at a single spacetime location, in all cases we studied this does not outweigh the fact that there are simply fewer ways in which a correlated error may happen.

-Additionally, we observe that the performance of QAOA degrades linearly (as measured by the AR) as a function of $p$ around $p=0$.
-Furthermore, the AR and the noise-unaware AR are essentially equal up until some critical $p$ that depends on the fluctuator model (temporal or spatial), correlation strength and problem instance.
+A second, distinct result is the observation of a linear degradation of the performance of QAOA as a function of the error probability $p$ around $p=0$, noise adaptivity of QAOA, and the existence of critical error probabilities for this noise adaptivity, all for uncorrelated and correlated errors that do not break the symmetries of the cost function landscape.
+As $p$ is increased away from $p=0$, the AR and the noise-unaware AR decrease linearly and are essentially equal up until some critical $p$ that depends on the fluctuator model (temporal or spatial), the correlation strength, and problem instance.
 After this critical $p$, the AR becomes better than the noise-unaware AR.
-This divergence of AR and noise-unaware AR coincides with an abrupt jump in optimal parameters that are otherwise essentially constant.
-This indicates that there are two competing, separated points in the cost function landscape, and that one of them overtakes the other at the critical $p$.
+This divergence between the AR and noise-unaware AR coincides with an abrupt jump in optimal parameters that are otherwise essentially constant.
+This indicates that there are two competing, separated points in the cost function landscape and that one of them overtakes the other at the critical $p$.